+(C) The Panel shall promptly consider any case presented under subparagraph (B), and shall rule on such impasse not later than 60 days after the date the Panel is presented the impasse.
 The Panel shall take final action in favor of the agency's determination to terminate a schedule if the finding on which the determination is based is supported by evidence that the schedule has caused an adverse agency impact.
-(D) Any such schedule may not be terminated until - (i) the agreement covering such schedule is renegotiated or expires or terminates pursuant to the terms of that agreement; or (ii) the date of the Panel's final decision, if an impasse arose in the